 The Iyengar method is unique in using a variety of props so that both mother and baby get maximum benefit without any strain.
 The postures exercise the spinal column relieving lower back pain and stengthening the pelvic floor while alleviating tiredness and tension.

-The practice helps create space within the uterus ensuring proper blood circulation and adequate room for the baby to move.
+The Iyengar approach creates space within the uterus ensuring proper blood circulation and adequate room for the baby to move.
 Pranayama breathing exercises open the chest, improve the circulation of oxygen to the blood in both mother and baby and calm the nerves.
 These classes are suitable for post-natal as well as ante-natal students.

 £15.00 for members / £17 for non-members.